From the best trails to where you should stay, this is everything you need to know about the Bastei Bridge hike in Saxon Switzerland, Germany!

 What is the Bastei and the Bastei Bridge?

-The Bastei is a region in Saxon Switzerland National Park (also known as Saxony) and it is famous for these giant jagged groups of sandstone rocks with the trees growing all around them.
+The Bastei is a region in Saxon Switzerland National Park and it is famous for these giant groups of elbe sandstone rocks with the trees growing all around them.

-I’m sure you can imagine what the hiking would be like in Saxony.
+I’m sure you can imagine what the hiking would be like in Saxon Switzerland among the boulders and rocks.
 However, the biggest tourist attraction here is the Bastei Bridge.

-As you can see from the photos, the Bastei Bridge is a beautiful bridge built right in the heart of the national park.
+As you can see from my photos, the Bastei Bridge is a beautiful bridge built right in the heart of the national park.
+There are a couple of huge rocks right next to the bridge.

 The name ‘Bastei’ comes from the word bastion, so it comes as no surprise that there’s the hollow ruin of Neurathen Castle at the Bastei Bridge, a castle that dates back to 1592.

-Built out of wood as a tourist attraction in 1824, the Bastei Bridge was replaced with the stone structure we see today in 1851.
+Originally built as a wooden bridge as a tourist attraction in 1824, the Bastei Bridge was replaced with the stone structure we see today in 1851.
+And ever since people have been flocking to do the Bastei Bridge hike.

 How crazy it that?
 They rebuilt the bridge for tourism and people have been walking the same steps for 150 years!
 I love facts like that – it really brings the area to life.